david4599/BrickBlaster-ExtractTools/README.md

 python ExtractResources.py "C:\blaster\blaster.exe" "C:\blaster\extracted" "C:\blaster\header_dump.bin"
 ```

 Then, execute the script `UnpackDLZ.py` to unpack and replace all the files from a folder (not subfolders) that were compressed with Diet packer.
-It uses Undiet, a (really rare) C++ open-source program, included in the [tombexcavator](https://code.google.com/archive/p/tombexcavator/) (GNU GPLv3) project, that can unpack these files.
+This script uses Undiet, a (really rare) C++ open-source program, included in the [tombexcavator](https://code.google.com/archive/p/tombexcavator/) (GNU GPLv3) project, that can unpack these files.
 The source code was slightly modified to suit the needs of this project.

 Usage example:
 ```